 From here on, you’re back on the road driving away or heading to San Luis Obispo County Regional Airport to catch a flight home.

 There are places that you leave knowing already that this isn’t your first and only trip.
 San Luis Obispo is one such place for me.
-My husband and I were already talking about our next trip there even before we had left the city and even after spending an entire month.
+My husband and I were already talking about our next trip there even before we had left the city even though we had spent an entire month there.

-Hope this suggested itinerary helps you not just see the highlights but also experience the essence of SLO.
+Hope this San Luis Obispo itinerary helps you not just see the highlights but also experience the essence of SLO.
 If you are wondering where to travel next, check out this step-by-step guide and see if SLO emerges as one of the destinations that align with your interests.

 So, would you like to visit San Luis Obispo city and county?
 Is there anything else you would like to know to help you have a memorable weekend trip?
 Please share your thoughts and questions in the comments!